 An aquatic animal health team, comprised of farm site managers, technical staff with skills in aquatic animal health, U.S. and California-licensed veterinarians, and a biosecurity officer will use the latest in science-based methodologies to implement a comprehensive Fish Health Management Plan.

 POA’s comprehensive Fish Management Plan will strive to maximize fish health so that we minimize the need to use therapeutants – the best approach is disease prevention.

 The project will follow stringent FDA oversight regulations; any treatments must be prescribed by a veterinarian in accord with those regulations.

 Currently, the only treatment approved for net pen fish operations (other than salmon) is 35% pharmaceutical-grade hydrogen peroxide.
 This disassociates into water and oxygen when applied and is completely harmless to the fish and environment.

 How will the physical structure affect the surrounding environment and other marine animals, including marine mammals?

-Animal interactions with the physical structures of the farm, including the net pens are expected to be minimal.
-Depending on size and behavior, most marine animals will simply avoid the facility by going under, over or around it.
+Animal interactions with the physical structures are expected to be minimal.
+Depending on size and behavior, most marine animals will simply avoid the facility.

-Submerged lines are kept taut to minimize entanglement risks.
+Submerged lines will be kept taut to minimize entanglement risks.
 Best practices will be used to minimize the potential to attract marine animals to the farm.
-There will be continuous observation and monitoring of activity around the farm to mitigate any potential interactions.
+There will be continuous observation and monitoring to mitigate any potential interactions.

 Why is the project sited in Federal waters (U.S. Exclusive Economic Zone)?